Alexander Campbell and Isabella McDonald are my paternal grandfather's paternal grandparents. Alexander

 facilitate emigration of cleared families to Australia.
 A condition of the sponsored

-emigration to Australia was that Isabella's family, once in Australia, perform indentured work to
+emigration to Australia was that Isabella's family, once in Australia, repay their debt to the HIES.

 When the emigration was set on foot, the people had become so reduced in